-Subject to the Regulations and the disclosure as made under the section "How will the Scheme will allocate its assets", the corpus of the Scheme can be invested in any (but not exclusively) of the following securities:
+Subject to the Regulations and the disclosure as made under the section "How will the Scheme allocate its assets", the corpus of the Scheme can be invested in any

+(but not exclusively) of the following securities:

-- 1) Equity and equity related securities including Indian Depository Receipts (IDRs), and warrants carrying the right to obtain equity shares. - Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - 3) Securities guaranteed by the Central, State and local Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - 4) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - 5) Corporate debt securities (of public, private sector undertakings and issued by REITs and INVITs) including corporate bonds having structured obligations and credit enhancements - 6) Securities issued by banks (both public and private sector) including term deposit with the banks as permitted by SEBI/RBI from time to time, subject to approval from SEBI / RBI as required and development financial institutions - 7) Money market instruments which includes commercial papers, commercial bills, treasury bills, Government securities having an unexpired maturity up to one year, call or notice money, certificate of deposit, usance bills, and any other like instruments as specified by the Reserve Bank of India from time to time; to meet the liquidity requirements. - 8) Securitized Debt. - 9) The non-convertible part of convertible securities - 10) Derivative instruments like Interest Rate Swaps, Forward Rate Agreements, Stock / Index Futures, Stock/ Index options and such other derivative instruments permitted by SEBI from time to time. - 11) ADRs / GDRs / Foreign equity Securities/Foreign ETF as permitted by Securities and Exchange Board of India, - 12) Units of Mutual Fund Schemes, - 13) Cash & cash equivalents - 14) Non-Convertible Preference shares (NCPSs), to be considered as debt instruments - 15) Repo transactions in corporate debt securities - 16) Units of Real Estate Investment Trust ('REITs') & Infrastructure Investment Trust ('InvITs') - 17) Additional Tier I bonds and Tier 2 bonds having special features as mentioned in paragraph 4.4.4 of the Master Circular - 18) Any other domestic fixed income securities as permitted by SEBI/ RBI subject to requisite approvals from SEBI/RBI, if needed.
+- 1) Equity and equity related securities including Indian Depository Receipts (IDRs), and warrants carrying the right to obtain equity shares. - Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - 3) Securities guaranteed by the Central, State and local Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - 4) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - 5) Corporate debt securities (of public, private sector undertakings and issued by REITs and INVITs) including corporate bonds having structured obligations and credit enhancements - 6) Securities issued by banks (both public and private sector) including term deposit with the banks as permitted by SEBI/RBI from time to time, subject to approval from SEBI / RBI as required and development financial institutions - 7) Money market instruments which includes commercial papers, commercial bills, treasury bills, Government securities having an unexpired maturity up to one year, call or notice money, certificate of deposit, usance bills, and any other like instruments as specified by the Reserve Bank of India from time to time; to meet the liquidity requirements. - 8) Securitized Debt. - 9) The non-convertible part of convertible securities - 10) Derivative instruments like Interest Rate Swaps, Forward Rate Agreements, Stock / Index Futures, Stock/ Index options and such other derivative instruments permitted by SEBI from time to time. - 11) Units of Mutual Fund Schemes, - 12) Cash & cash equivalents - 13) Non-Convertible Preference shares (NCPSs), to be considered as debt instruments - 14) Repo transactions in corporate debt securities - 15) Units of Real Estate Investment Trust ('REITs') & Infrastructure Investment Trust ('InvITs') - 16) Additional Tier I bonds and Tier 2 bonds having special features as mentioned in paragraph 4.4.4 of the Master Circular - 17) Any other domestic fixed income securities as permitted by SEBI/ RBI subject to requisite approvals from SEBI/RBI, if needed.